Yazi777/PHP-Programming-Language-Project/Assignment56-FunctionsParametersScope.md

 Functions don't have to be defined before they're referenced, and they are all part of global scope.
 Thus a function can be defined and called from anywhere in the code.

 ###Recursive Functions
 It is possible in PHP to write/call recursive functions.
-An example of this can be found in the accompanying code.

 ###Arguments
 Functions can accept multiple arguments and they can be of different types.